microsoft/botframework/README.md

 ### Analytics

-Gain key insights into your bot’s health and behavior with the [Conversational Analytics capabilities](https://github.com/Microsoft/AI).
+Gain key insights into your bot’s health and behavior with the [Analytics capabilities](https://github.com/Microsoft/AI).
 Review available telemetry, sample Application Insights queries, and Power BI dashboards to understand the full breadth of your bot’s conversations with users.

 ## Bot Framework Emulator
 The [Bot Framework Emulator][60] is a  cross-platform desktop application that allows bot developers to test and debug bots built using the Bot Framework SDK.
 You can use the Bot Framework Emulator to test bots running either locally on your machine or connect to bots running remotely.